xtralifecloud/unity-sdk/README.md

 ### Building the library

 The steps involved are:
-- Build the CloudBuilderLibrary solution,
+- Build the CotcSdk solution,
 - Use the CLI sample project to run the integration tests
 - Build a unity package from the same project

-#### Build the CloudBuilderLibrary solution
+#### Build the CotcSdk solution

 This should be very simple.
-Just open the sln file under the CloudBuilderLibrary directory.
+Just open the sln file under the CotcSdk directory.

 ### Additional plugins